pranathiparimi3108/EduGenie/README.md

 - Faculty Mentors
 - Google Gemini AI

-for their continuous support and guidance throughout the project.
+for their guidance and support throughout the project.

 ---